jennifer-remus-i8-psRx69lc-unsplash.jpg

 About the Partnership.

 The Ignatian Spirituality Partnership of Maine was established in 2018.
 It is open to all interested in sharing and promoting the Ignatian spiritual vision.
-Members include the Jesuit Community of Maine (Cheverus High School, Our Lady of Hope Parish), the Sisters of St. Joseph in Winslow, the Sisters of Our Lady of the Holy Rosary in Old Orchard Beach, the Sisters of the Presentation of Mary, the Maine Ignatian Volunteer Corps, and retreat guides from various Christian traditions who are trained in Ignatian spirituality.
+Members include the Jesuit Community of Maine (Cheverus High School, Our Lady of Hope Parish), the Sisters of St. Joseph in Winslow, the Sisters of Our Lady of the Holy Rosary in Old Orchard Beach, and retreat guides from various Christian traditions who are trained in Ignatian spirituality.

 The Partnership and its members offer retreats, both “at-home” and at retreat centers and parishes, periodic public presentations, the Ignatian Spiritual Exercises, a supervision group and continuing formation for spiritual directors.